Christian (footballer, born 1989)

-Christian da Silva Fiel (born 14 Jun 1989), known as just Christian, is a Brazilian professional footballer who last played as a midfielder for Azeri club Turan Tovuz.
+Christian da Silva Fiel (born 14 June 1989), known as just Christian, is a Brazilian professional footballer who plays as a midfielder for Campeonato Mineiro club North Esporte Clube.

 Career

 Brazil

 Christian started his career at Brazil, where he played for Tuna Luso, Time Negra, Goiatuba, Evangélica, Castanhal and Grêmio Anápolis.
 When he was 18 years old, he was scouted and trialled at Sport Club Internacional, but when he turned 19, they thought he was too old for improvement.
 During his time in Evangélica, he played for free in order to attract interest from bigger teams.
 His football skills impressed the technical director of Grêmio Anápolis, Marco Aurelio and Teixeira and offered him a place in their squad in 2012, but his move was delayed for one year due to an injury problem.
 Being a player of Grêmio Anápolis he attracted interest from nine European clubs, but only APOEL made an offer for him, when he impressed Portuguese manager, Paulo Sérgio Bento Brito.